talentrics/Project_proposal_2020/README.md

 # A data based approach to hire diverse refugee talent
 Author: Daniel Macdonald @talentrics http://www.talentrics.com/

-Research such as Deloitte's whitepaper 'Creating Value and Impact Through the Alternative Workforce' point to 21st market shifts such as rapidly developing technology, market globalization and the need for agile workforce strategies as strategic imperative for businesses to optmize their performance as well as meet social obligations across broader populations.
+In a recent whitepaper from Deloitte, they present current strategies on 'Creating Value and Impact Through the Alternative Workforce'.
+The paper points out 21st market shifts such as rapidly developing technology, market globalization and the need for agile workforce strategies, and highlights the need for businesses to embrace global strategies that take advantage of these shifts.
 (Dikau & Hatfield 2020)

-As a result multi-national corporations are working with teams of data scientists to improve their 'People' processes, such as machine learning to identify an employee's relative skills to the market demand.
-This project looks at how data science could help organizations with their commitments to improve with a growing field of HR known as 'Diversity and Inclusion', specifically through targeting hidden pools of talent such as the growing refugee population.
+In response to such trends, multi-national corporations are building teams of data scientists to improve their 'People' processes, using machine learning to guide decision making for talent management.
+This project looks at how data science could help such organizations with their strategy on 'Diversity and Inclusion', by discovering talent within hidden pockets of highly skilled, under-utilized workers such as the refugee population.

 ![](images/Project_overview.png)